LuisAlejandro/candyshop/README.rst

 .. image:: https://readthedocs.org/projects/odoo-candyshop/badge/?version=latest
            :target: https://readthedocs.org/projects/odoo-candyshop/?badge=latest

-Odoo Candyshop is a helper determine if all your dependencies were declared properly.
+Odoo Candyshop is a helper to determine if all your dependencies are declared properly.
 A Candyshop is a place where you can pick sweets and candies from a list of wonderful options ... but choose wisely.